Learn of Christ

 · · ·

 The promise you have been given - to be a witness, to speak truth, to live in God's power - is not your achievement to make happen.
 It is God's gift to claim.
 And like the disciples, you may find that the waiting period is exactly when you need it: a time to gather with others, to pray, to be still, to let your own ambitions settle.
-The power, when it comes, will be unmistakable.
-It will not be your strength.
-It will be His.
+The power, when it comes, will be unmistakable: His strength, not yours.

 Thought this guide would help someone?